senotrusov/notes/arch-linux-installation.md

     root_actual="${root_physical:?}"
     ```

-*Note: The `root_actual` variable will be updated later if LUKS encryption is applied.*
+*Note: The `root_actual` variable is initially set to the physical root partition and will be updated later if LUKS encryption is applied.*

 ## Check disk settings